open-feature/spec/specification/sections/01-flag-evaluation.md

 >  The `provider mutator` function **MUST** invoke the `shutdown` function on the previously registered provider once it's no longer being used to resolve flag values.

-Setting a new provider means the previous provider is no longer in use, and should therefore be disposed of using it's `shutdown` function.
+Setting a new provider means the previous provider is no longer in use, and should therefore be disposed of using its `shutdown` function.

 see: [shutdown](./02-providers.md#26-shutdown), [setting a provider](#setting-a-provider)